Fat acceptance movement: First wave

-In 1972 the feminist group The Fat Underground was formed.
+In 1972, the feminist group The Fat Underground was formed.
 It began as a radical chapter of NAAFA and spun off to become independent when NAAFA expressed concerns about its promotion of a stronger activist philosophy.
 The FU were inspired by and, in some cases, members of the Radical Therapy Collective, a feminist group that believed that many psychological problems were caused by oppressive social institutions and practices.
 Founded by Sara Fishman (then Sara Aldebaran) and Judy Freespirit, the Fat Underground took issue with what they saw as a growing bias against obesity in the scientific community.
 They coined the saying, "a diet is a cure that doesn't work, for a disease that doesn't exist".
 Shortly afterward, Fishman moved to Connecticut, where, along with Karen Scott-Jones, she founded the New Haven Fat Liberation Front, an organization similar to the Fat Underground in its scope and focus.
 In 1983, the two groups collaborated to publish a seminal book in the field of fat activism, Shadow on a Tightrope, which collected several fat activist position papers initially distributed by the Fat Underground, as well as poems and essays from other writers.

-In 1979 Carole Shaw coined the term Big Beautiful Woman (BBW) and launched a fashion and lifestyle magazine of the same name aimed at plus-sized women.
+In 1979, Carole Shaw coined the term Big Beautiful Woman (BBW) and launched a fashion and lifestyle magazine of the same name aimed at plus-sized women.
 The original print magazine ceased publication in May 2003, but continued in various online formats.
 The term "BBW" has become widely used to refer to any fat woman (sometimes in a derogatory way).
-Several other periodicals focusing on fashion and lifestyle for "fuller-figured" women were published in print from the early 1980s to the mid 2010s - see details within the media section of the wiki article for Plus-size model.
-From 1984 - 2000 Radiance: The Magazine for Large Women was published in print to "support women 'all sizes of large in living proud, full, active lives, at whatever weight, with self-love and self-respect."
+Several other periodicals focusing on fashion and lifestyle for "fuller-figured" women were published in print from the early 1980s to the mid 2010s.
+From 1984 to 2000, Radiance: The Magazine for Large Women was published in print to "support women 'all sizes of large in living proud, full, active lives, at whatever weight, with self-love and self-respect."

-In the UK The London Fat Women's Group was formed, the first British fat activist group, and was active between approximately 1985 and 1989.
+In the UK, the London Fat Women's Group was formed, the first British fat activist group, and was active between approximately 1985 and 1989.
 Other first wave activities included the productions of zines such as Figure 8 and Fat!So? by Marilyn Wann.
 The latter went on to become a book of the same name.

 Second wave

 In the second wave, the fat acceptance movement became more widespread in the US and started to spread to other countries.
 Ideas from the movement began to appear in the mainstream.
 Publishers became more willing to publish fat acceptance themed literature.
+The 1980s witnessed an increase in activist organizations, publications, and conferences.

+In 1989, a group of people including actress Anne Zamberlan formed the first French organization for fat acceptance, Allegro fortissimo.
+Organizations began holding conferences and conventions, including NAAFA.
 By the 1990s, input from the fat acceptance movement began to be incorporated into research papers by some members of the medical professions such as new anti-dieting programs and models of obesity management.